Lamsio/Self-Learning-Programming/学校/Computer Security/Lec 4.md

 1. bit errors do not propagate

 Disadvantage:
-1. more vulnerable to message stream
+1. more vulnerable to message stream modification attack

+#### CTR
+Convert